gcc-mirror/gcc/gcc/config/avr/avr.md

                                     (const_int 4))))
    (set_attr "cc" "clobber")])

-;; Same test based on Bitwise AND RTL.
-Keep this incase gcc changes patterns.
+;; Same test based on bitwise AND.
+Keep this in case gcc changes patterns.
 ;; or for old peepholes.
 ;; Fixme - bitwise Mask will not work for DImode